projectara/greybus-spec/source/index.rst

          - Is it possible to have more than one AP module on an Ara "handset" (or Endo?)?

-         - The SVC must manage the Unipro network using its own out-of-band communication medium.
-Does all the AP <-> SVC communication require any connection in addition to the Unipro channel?
+         - The SVC must manage the |unipro| network using its own out-of-band communication medium.
+Does all the AP <-> SVC communication require any connection in addition to the
+           |unipro| channel?
 (It seems like it shouldn't.)

 .. [#ac] We are in the process of redefining the SVC <--> AP
          interactions in terms of the "operations" protocol currently